Republican-American

-The Republican-American is a conservative-leaning newspaper based in Waterbury, Connecticut.
-It was established in 1990 through merger of two newspapers under the same ownership: Waterbury American and Waterbury Republican.
-The publication's origins date back to 1844.
+The Republican-American, sometimes shorted to RepAm, is a daily newspaper based in Waterbury, Connecticut, serving Waterbury, the Naugatuck Valley, and parts of Litchfield and New Haven counties.
+Its origins date to the founding of the Waterbury American in 1844 and the Waterbury Republican in 1881, which came under common ownership of the Pape family in 1922 and were merged as the Republican-American in 1990.
 Hearst Connecticut Media group, a division of Hearst Communications, bought the publication from the Pape family on February 5, 2025.

 Circulation

 Three dozen communities in New Haven and Litchfield counties receive the newspaper, among them being: Greater Waterbury, the Naugatuck Valley, and Litchfield County.
 Besides Waterbury, it is sold in Ansonia, Beacon Falls, Bethlehem, Bridgewater, Canaan, Cheshire, Colebrook, Cornwall, Falls Village, Goshen, Harwinton, Kent, Litchfield, Middlebury, Morris, Naugatuck, New Hartford, New Milford, North Canaan, Oxford, Plymouth, Prospect, Roxbury, Salisbury, Seymour, Sharon, Southbury, Terryville, Thomaston, Torrington, Warren, Washington, Watertown, Winchester, Winsted, Wolcott, and Woodbury.